 To top it off, Howard and his cousins spend a lot of time in the nearby Dzalanyama Forest Reserve.
 They are now exploring the most beautiful hiking trails, so that you can enjoy them soon!

-Basically, Howard and his family are ready to host guests for a Homestay.
+Howard and his family are ready to host guests for a Homestay Experience.
 Although it’s difficult due to all the ever-changing travel advice, we remain positive.
 We have decided to put “our” Homestays in Malawi on the map.
 We have to start somewhere and we’re doing so with this blog!

 Future Homestays in Malawi

-We have now also taken the first steps towards developing Homestays together with a community in the Kasungu District and of course in one of the fishermen’s villages on Lake Malawi, within walking distance of where we stay.
+We have now also taken the first steps towards developing Homestays together with a community in the Kasungu District and of course in one of the fishermen’s villages on Lake Malawi.

 We have been involved with the community in Kasungu District since early 2020, for our volunteer work for the SEEn Foundation.
 We work together with an inspiring group of people in the Netherlands and in the village itself, to make their own wishes and dreams for the future come true.

-And as you know, we moved to a beach at Lake Malawi in March 2021.
-The people in the villages here are very friendly and welcoming.
+And as you know, we stayed at a beach at Lake Malawi from March 2021 until July 2022.
+The people in the villages there are very friendly and welcoming.
 Moreover, it’s a very beautiful area with some beautiful Baobab trees in the middle of the village.
-We’re working on getting to know everyone better and building a strong relationship.
-We’re very much looking forward to set up a Homestay together with the community here.
+We’re very much looking forward to set up a Homestay together with the community there.

 How can you help us?